IIDrGeekII/Checkpoint_hit_count_extractor/README.md

 customname2 Network
 customname3 application
 ```
-> *In such case while specifying policy package name, specify complete name like : customname1 Network*
+> *In such case while specifying policy package name, specify complete name like : "customname1 Network".*
+> *The script will not move ahead until you put correct policy package name.*

 The user is then prompted to select one of the following options: